lopezdsr/sql-query/data_skipping.md

 ### Assigning a base location for data skipping indexes

-Data skipping indexes are stored in Cloud {{site.data.keyword.cos_short}}.
-Before creating indexes, you first have to define the base location in Cloud {{site.data.keyword.cos_short}} where you want to store them.
+Indexes are stored in Cloud {{site.data.keyword.cos_short}} in a bucket of your choice.
+Before starting to create indexes, first configure the default location, called base location, for indexes created in your {{site.data.keyword.sqlquery_short}} instance.
+When using Hive tables, you can additionally or alternatively also configure the index location per Hive table.

 To assign your base location, use the following command: